Easy Recipes for Dinner. The cold weather is here and one of the best ways to warm up is with a big bowl of soup.

 I love making homemade soup this time of year.
-Hamburger Soup is a very easy option and I love it’s versatility.
+Hamburger Soup is one of many easy recipes for dinner!
+It’s a very simple option, and I love the versatility.

 We also like to serve our soup with sweet cornbread, what about you?

 (Make sure you check out all of my easy recipes for the perfect dinner solutions for busy families.)

 Let me show you how simple this is to make.